 With the children, the class teacher identifies aspects of the topic given that they would like to focus on over the duration of their learning.
 From these initial discussions, the teacher is then able to devise a topic web that illustrates a thematic approach to the topic.
+Teachers work with their peers to develop ideas and expertise.

-Medium term plans go with the web to explain what is going to be taught throughout the length of the topic.
+Medium term plans go with the topic web to explain what is going to be taught throughout the length of the topic.
 Opportunities for extended writing across the topic are identified so that we can maintain a rigorous focus on developing writing across school.